satogako/CarGadgetWorld/README.md

 Features I didn't get to implement in this iteration but plan to add in future include:

+- Change product sorting so that when selecting a product category, you can sort this category by brand.
 - Guests should be able to place orders without registering for an account
 - A Discount Code system or Option for time-based Sales
 - I would like migrate to using Stripe Checkout as some of these features like discount codes come built-in.